-Item 9A.
-Controls and Procedures
+Item 9A Controls and Procedures

 Streamline Health maintains disclosure controls and procedures that are designed to ensure that there is reasonable assurance that the information required to be disclosed in Streamline Health's Exchange Act reports is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms, and that such information is accumulated and communicated to Streamline Health's management, including its Chief Executive Officer and Chief Financial Officer, as appropriate, to allow timely decisions regarding required disclosure based on the definition of "disclosure controls and procedures" in Exchange Act Rules 13a-15(e) and 15d-15(e).
-In designing and evaluating the disclosure controls and procedures, management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives, and management necessarily was required to apply its judgment in evaluating the cost-benefit relationship of possible controls and procedures.
+In designing and evaluating the disclosure controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives, and management necessarily was required to apply its judgment in evaluating the cost-benefit relationship of possible controls and procedures.

 As of the end of the period covered by this report, an evaluation was performed under the supervision and with the participation of Streamline Health's senior management, including the Chief Executive Officer and Chief Financial Officer, of the effectiveness of the design and operation of Streamline Health's disclosure controls and procedures to provide reasonable assurance of achieving the desired objectives of the disclosure controls and procedures.
-Based on that evaluation, Streamline Health's management, including the Chief Executive and Chief Financial Officer, concluded that there is reasonable assurance that Streamline Health's disclosure controls and procedures were effective as of the end of the period covered by this report and there have been no material changes in Streamline Health's internal control or in the other controls during the quarter ended January 31, 2007 that could materially affect, or is reasonably likely to materially affect, internal controls over financial reporting.
+Based on that evaluation, Streamline Health's management, including the Chief Executive and Chief Financial Officer, concluded that there is reasonable assurance that Streamline Health's disclosure controls and procedures were effective as of the end of the period covered by this report and there have been no material changes in Streamline Health's internal control or in the other controls during the quarter ended January 31, 2008 that could materially affect, or is reasonably likely to materially affect, internal controls over financial reporting.
+Management's Report on Internal Controls over Financial Reporting is incorporated herein from Item 8 of this report.

-Item 9B.
-Other Information
+Item 9B Other Information